-The Goodrich Gallery is pleased to present work from The Stewpot Artists during the months of March and April.
+The Goodrich Gallery is pleased to present work from The Stewpot Artists.
+Since the gallery is temporarily closed due to Covid-19, please go to https://www.facebook.com/pg/GoodrichGallery/photos to view the artwork.
 To purchase artwork, please go to https://www.eventbrite.com/e/the-stewpot-artists-march-and-april-2020-tickets-95932718343.

 One of the best known and most beloved Stewpot programs, the Art Program is a community outreach program serving the homeless and at-risk populations of Dallas.
 It is open to people looking for an environment to express and create through the medium of art.
 Classes are held daily on Tuesday morning, Wednesday morning and afternoon, and Thursday morning and afternoon.
 Exhibitions of work are held throughout the year.